zekroTJA/shinpuru/README.md

 ## Twitch Notifications

 With the Twitch Notification System, you can stay up to date which channels are currently live on Twitch!
 Just enter the command [`!twitch <twitchUserName>`](https://github.com/zekroTJA/shinpuru/wiki/Commands#twitch) in a channel to set up the system.
-Then, every time, the channel goes live, a message will be posted to this channel, which will be automatically removed when the channel goes offline on Twitch.
+Then, every time, the streamer goes live, a message will be posted to this channel, which will be automatically removed when the channel goes offline on Twitch.
-*Because of API limitations, the delay until the bot notifies a status change can be up to 3 minutes.*
+*Because of API limitations, the delay until the bot notifies a status change can be up to one minute.*

 ![](https://i.zekro.de/firefox_2019-02-22_15-29-02.png)